mie-lab/congestion-and-grid-overload/README.md

 - **Network Data**: Collected from OpenStreetMap (OSM), facilitating the realistic simulation of traffic scenarios.

 If you find the code useful or refer to the concepts presented in the paper, please cite our work.
-The code developed for this study is publicly available on GitHub at [Congestion and Grid Overload](https://github.com/mie-lab/congestion-and-grid-overload).

 ## Installation and Configuration

 1. **Clone the Repository**: